motion/orbit/projects/blog/src/pages/hello-world/index.md

 Some beautiful apps come out of the box: Gmail, Google Docs, Github, Slack, Jira, and Confluence.
 We plan to add some more flexible ones as well soon including generic Web and API apps.

-But Apps can be so much more powerful.
-More powerful than I think we can ever predict, especially given the incredible stochasticity of information.
+But Apps can be much more powerful and diverse than I think we can ever predict, especially given the incredible stochasticity of information and it's needs.
+So while I don't think we can build one solution for everyone, I do think we can provide a powerful set of APIs that enable building those experiences.

-So we are focusing on just putting the right building blocks in place, and then opening up an App Store to everyone.
-The blocks will include the Language and Context engines, as well as our extremely mature UI kit and some other interesting pieces.
-Much more to come here.
+So we want to put the right building blocks in place, and begin testing our own App Store early next year.
+The blocks will include the Language and Context engines, some augmented features, as well as our mature UI Kit.
+There's much more to come here.

 ### Going forward

-There's a lot more I'd like to write about as time goes on.
-I'll end with this, at the risk of sounding cliche.
+There's a lot more I'd like to write, but I think this does enough to start.
+I'll end with something that will risk sounding cliché:

 I think the biggest feature of Orbit is trust.
-Orbit won't succeed if it tries to be a traditional company.
-If you don't feel it will respect your privacy, we've already lost.
-Orbit will need to be positioned akin to a Web Browser or Operating System.
-In effect, a fundamental tool that you trust to handle sensitive information.
+Orbit won't succeed if it tries to be a traditional startup.
+If you don't feel it will respect your privacy in the long run, we've lost.
+Orbit will need to be thought of much like a Web Browser or Operating System: in effect, a fundamental tool that you trust to handle sensitive information.

 This is very important.

-We've designed it in the only way I can think that guarantees that: by handling all data on-device, and never having it send any data outside your computer.
+We've designed it in the only way that guarantees that: by never sending data out of your device.
+To realize that goal we have plans to build a decentralized piece that allows Orbit to sync privately cross-platform and cross-team.

-It will be up to our communication and execution to prove that.
-But I want to also remember that a promise doesn't matter if you don't have a truly great product.
-The next feed months will be very exciting, to see if we can round out this vision.
+Of course, none of this matters if we don't deliver a truly great product.
+The next feed months will be very exciting as we attempt to deliver on that.

 [Here is our roadmap]().

-I am very excited to start sharing our progress with you all.
+I am very excited to start sharing progress with you all.

 <br />